Churchill Downs Stock Slips on Mixed Kentucky Derby Handle Report

 Some Good News for Churchill Downs Stock

-The gaming company said Derby Week adjusted EBTIDA grew $15 million to $18 million on a year-over-year basis.
 Historically, Derby Week accounted for 25% to 30% of the operator’s full-year EBITDA, but by some estimates, that percentage has decline to around 15% as Churchill Downs has become more diversified with the help of historical horse racing venues and regional casinos.

 Another bright spot was ticket demand for the Derby, which was likely solid.
 That’s important because those tickets aren’t cheap and they account for a significant percentage of overall Derby Week revenue.

 “We believe ticket pricing and demand were decent, based on commentary from the company’s April 23 earnings call,” notes Citizens Equity Research analyst Jordan Bender.
-“Median ticket prices, excluding general admission and suites, ended at ~$2.1k, with the premium tickets serving as the largest revenue contributor for the day; tickets account for ~60% of Derby week revenue.”
+“Median ticket prices, excluding general admission and suites, ended at ~$2.1k, with the premium tickets serving as the largest revenue contributor for the day; tickets account for ~60% f Derby week revenue.”

 Favorable History

 Long-term investors should note the 2027 edition of the Derby won’t feature new growth projects, but the Victory Run Project is slated to ready for 2028 Derby Week.
-Churchill Downs is spending $280 million to $300 million to replace aging box seats and refresh dining options.
-Over the near-term, history may be on the side of Churchill Downs shares.
+Churchill Downs is spending between $280 million and $300 million to replace aging box seats and refresh dining options.

 “Historically, median stock performance in the 60 days following the Kentucky Derby is +4% (2011–2025), compared to +1% for the Russell 3000 over the same period,” adds Bender.